 13. Vegan for Everything T-Shirt

-And what better way to share the benefits of veganism that with this tee that highlights all the benefits of being vegan in cool graphics.
+And what better way to share the benefits of veganism that with this tee that highlights all the benefits in neat little graphics.

-The tee comes in sizes to fit all, and a few colors including black, grey and blue.
+The tee comes in sizes to fit all, and a few different colors too, including black, grey, and blue.

 14. Eating Animals is Weird T-Shirt

-Most would agree that eating a rotting corpse is a tad odd, especially when there are far less morbid food choices.
+Most would agree that eating a rotting corpse is a tad odd, especially when there are far less morbid food choices available to us modern humans.
 But hey, carnism is a real thing.

 15. Powered by Plants – T-Shirt

 This popular, cool t-shirt is a little more neutral in its message.
-It's not aggressive or “preach” and simply makes a personal statement.
+It's not aggressive or “preachy” and simply makes a personal statement.

 It offers a nice way to spread the message that humans can happily and healthily run on plants for fuel.